visciang/telegram/README.md

 ## Bot updates processing

 The Telegram platform supports two ways of processing bot updates, `getUpdates` and `setWebhook`.
-`getUpdates` is a pull mechanism, `setwebhook` is push. (ref: [bots webhook](https://core.telegram.org/bots/webhooks))
+`getUpdates` is a pull mechanism, `setWebhook` is a push mechanism. (ref: [bots webhook](https://core.telegram.org/bots/webhooks))

 This library currently implements both models via two supervisors.

 ### Poller

 This mode can be used in a dev environment or if your bot doesn't need to "scale".
-Being in pull it works well behind a firewall (or behind an home internet router).
+Being in pull it works well behind a firewall (or behind a home internet router).
 Refer to the `Telegram.Poller` module docs fo more info.